agstub/sglake-3D/README.md

 conditions that determine whether ice remains in contact with the bed or detaches are enforced with a penalty functional.
 The model runs in parallel with mpi4py (see below).

-This is used to create synthetic data for the subglacial inversions in the repository https://github.com/agstub/subglacial-inversion.
+The default configuration is used to create synthetic data for the subglacial inversions in the repository https://github.com/agstub/subglacial-inversion.

 # Dependencies